particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 You might want to use the API if you have a physical button to enter shipping mode on a custom device.
 You could have the button handler in your user firmware call `tracking.shipping.enter();` to enter shipping mode locally.

+Note: With Version 1.0 of the Tracker One (and Tracker Carrier Board), it's important to disconnect peripherals from the M8 connector before entering shipping mode.
+If there is current leakage through the GPIO/Serial/I2C pins when shipping mode is entered, the MCU can enter a state where it cannot be woken again unless the LiPo battery is first disconnected, which requires disassembling the Tracker One.

 ### configService - Tracker